Grok (chatbot)

+The bot has received criticism for promoting conspiracy theories, praising Adolf Hitler, using antisemitic tropes, and creating nonconsensual, sexualized images of undressed women and children.

+Grok generates articles for the encyclopedia website Grokipedia, launched in October 2025 by Musk as an alternative to Wikipedia, which he described as "woke" and politically biased.

 Background

 OpenAI

 Musk was one of the 11 co-founders of OpenAI, and initially co-chaired it with Sam Altman.
 He left the company's board in 2018, saying of his decision that he "didn't agree with some of what OpenAI team wanted to do".
-OpenAI went on to launch ChatGPT in 2022, and GPT-4 in March 2023.
+OpenAI went on to launch ChatGPT in the end of 2022, and GPT-4 in March 2023.
 The same month, Musk was one of the individuals to sign the "Pause Giant AI Experiments: An Open Letter" from the Future of Life Institute, which called for a six-month pause in the development of any AI software more powerful than GPT-4.

 TruthGPT

 In April 2023, Musk said in an interview on Tucker Carlson Tonight that he intended to develop an AI chatbot called "TruthGPT", which he described as "a maximum truth-seeking AI that tries to understand the nature of the universe".
 He expressed concern to Carlson that ChatGPT was being "trained to be politically correct".